 Division of General Pediatrics at The Children’s Hospital of Philadelphia,

-- 4. Medical Education tack in partnership with the University of Pennsylvania Graduate School of Education’s Master’s in Med Ed program.
+3. Medical Education track in partnership with the University of Pennsylvania Graduate School of Education’s Master’s in Med Ed program.

 Contact information: Program Director Rebecca Tenney-Soeiro,